Do you know when balls drop? A lot of people really don’t know the answer to this (but pretend that they do)

 First of all some basic facts about balls dropping.
 They drop into the scrotum (ball bag) soon after birth.
 Sometimes one or both balls don’t drop into the ball bag straight away but they do eventually (sometimes with surgical help).

 After that they slowly get bigger and heavier during puberty.
-Lots of boys (and dads) think that balls just kinda ‘drop’ again overnight during their teenage years.
+Lots of boys and men (with balls) think that balls just kinda ‘drop’ again overnight during their teenage years.
 Balls don’t drop like that, it’s a gradual process.
 From what you say it sounds like your balls dropped after birth.

 How low your balls are also changes due to temperature – because sperm has to be kept lower than body temperature they are in a bag outside the body.
 The scrotum lowers the balls away from the body when it’s warm and when it’s cold (or when you’ve just been swimming) the scrotum pulls them up to keep them warm.